Universal Vessel Segmentation for Multi-Modality Retinal Images: Background and Introduction

-Our universal vessel segmentation model is evaluated on 7 diverse datasets (including 3 new datasets we prepared for this work) of the 5 most commonly-used retinal image modalities (CF,FA,FAF,MC,IR/NIR) taken from 5 most commonly-used cameras (Topcon, Canon, Zeiss, Heidelberg Spectralis, Optos).
-Our universal model is compared with state-of-the-art methods which are finetuned on each of the 7 datasets, respectively, and is shown to achieve comparable performance.
-Extensive ablation studies were also performed to investigate how different design choices in the proposed pipeline affects the performance of the universal vessel segmentation.
-The main contributions of this paper can be summerized as: \begin{itemize} \item We propose a foundational universal vessel segmentation model (UVSM) for multi-modality retinal images which can perform robust vessel segmentation for all the commonly-used modalities and cameras using one single model without providing any modality information. \item We investigate image-to-image translation between retinal images from different modalities.
-We explore different Generative Adversarial Nets (GAN)-based and Diffusion Model-based image translation methods and evaluate their performance on retinal images. \item We propose to use a topology-aware image segmentation method to train our segmentation model to allow more robust segmentation across modalities.
-Furthermore, we discover an additional merit of the topology-aware segmentation loss functions in segmenting images with domain gaps in addition to their conventional applications. \item We collect and annotate three high-quality vessel segmentation datasets for the FA, FAF and IR retinal images, respectively. \item We provide a refined version of the widely-used DRIVE dataset with better topological accuracy in the vessel labels (to be discussed in \cref{sssec:segtrain_dataset}). \end{itemize}
+Our universal vessel segmentation model is evaluated on 10 diverse datasets (including 3 new datasets we prepared for this work) of the 6 most commonly-used retinal image modalities (CF, FA, FAF, MC, IR/NIR, OCTA) taken from 6 most commonly used camera systems (Topcon, Canon, Zeiss, Heidelberg Spectralis, Optos, Optovue).
+Our universal model is compared with state-of-the-art methods that are fine-tuned on each of the 7 datasets, respectively, and is shown to achieve comparable performance.
+Extensive ablation studies were also performed to investigate how different components in the proposed pipeline affect the performance of the universal vessel segmentation.
+The main contributions of this paper are: \begin{itemize} \item We propose the universal retinal vessel segmentation task.
+To the best of our knowledge, this is the first work that treats retinal vessel segmentation as a modality-agnostic segmentation task covering multiple imaging modalities and camera systems, reflecting the real-world need for generalizable retinal vessel segmentation solutions. \item We propose the first universal (retinal) vessel segmentation model (URVSM) for multi-modality retinal images. \item We investigate image-to-image translation between retinal images from different modalities.
+We explore different Generative Adversarial Network (GAN)-based and Diffusion Model-based image translation methods and evaluate their performance on retinal images. \item We propose topological feature learning as a novel domain adaptation strategy for multi-modal retinal vessel segmentation.
+We show that by learning a combination of established topological features of the vessels, the segmentation model becomes much more robust to inputs from different domains (modalities and imaging systems). \item We release three new, high-quality vessel segmentation datasets for the FA, FAF, and IR retinal images, respectively. \item We release refined vessel annotations of the widely used DRIVE dataset with improved topological accuracy (to be discussed in \cref{sssec:segtrain_dataset}). \end{itemize}